37point2/optic_docs/_posts/2014-7-21-messages-id.md

 ---
-category: Stuff
+category: Messages
-path: '/stuff/:id'
+path: '/v1/messages/id/:id'
-title: 'Delete a thing'
+title: 'Retrieve message by id'
-type: 'DELETE'
+type: 'GET'

 layout: nil
 ---

-This method allows the user to post a new thing to his stuff.
+This method allows the user to get a message by id.

 ### Request

-* **`:id`** is the id the thing to delete.
+* **`:id`** is the id of the message.
-* The headers must include a **valid authentication token**.
 * **The body is omitted**.

 ### Response